java9-modularity/gradle-modules-plugin/README.md

 ----

-If you need to compile the main `module-info.java` separately from the rest of `src/main/java` files, you can enable `compileModuleInfoSeparately` option on `compileJava` task.
+If you need to compile the main `module-info.java` separately from the rest of `src/main/java` files, you can enable `moduleOptions.compileModuleInfoSeparately` option on `compileJava` task.
 It will exclude `module-info.java` from `compileJava` and introduce a dedicated `compileModuleInfoJava` task.

 Typically, this feature would be used by libraries which target JDK 6-8 but want to make the most of JPMS by: